 Motion control is possible thanks to accelerometers which are found in the Wii remote, the Sixaxis controller and the Playstation Move.
 Some controllers offer 1-to-1 tracking of the player's movements.

 The idea of motion control in gaming dates as far back as Sega's 1976 arcade boxing/fighting game Heavyweight Champ, where the player had to physically move a punching glove controller to punch.
-Sega later revisited the idea of motion control with the 1985 arcade motorbike racing sim Hang-On, where the player had to physically sit and move on a motorbike to control the player character in the game.
-Nintendo soon introduced the idea of motion control to home video games with the Power Glove, where the player moved a glove controller around to control games like Squaresoft's Rad Racer, though it was considered inaccurate.
+Sega later revisited the idea of motion in the 1980's.
+The 1981 arcade boxing game KO Punch used pressure-sensitive punching bag controllers to detect a player's punching power.
+The 1985 arcade motorbike racing sim Hang-On had the player physically sit and move on a motorbike to control the player character in the game.
+Nintendo soon introduced the idea of motion control to home video games with the Power Pad dance/fitness mat in 1986, followed in 1989 by the Power Glove, where the player moved a glove controller around to control games like Squaresoft's Rad Racer, though it was considered inaccurate.

 Motion controllers using accelerometers are used as controllers for video games, which was popularized in 2006 by Nintendo's Wii Remote, which uses accelerometers to detect its approximate orientation and acceleration, and serves an image sensor, so it can be used as a pointing device.
 It was followed by other similar devices, including the ASUS Eee Stick, Sony's PlayStation Move (which also uses magnetometers to track the Earth's magnetic field and computer vision via the PlayStation Eye to aid in position tracking), and HP's Swing.
 Other systems use different mechanisms for input, such as Microsoft's Kinect accessory, which uses a combination infrared structured light and computer vision, and the Sixense TrueMotion, which uses a magnetic field to determine position and orientation.